 This website was created in 2006 by Paul Gibbs, to bring together the knowledge and enthusiasm of Nipper owners.

-Paul is a commercial pilot living in the Highlands of Scotland, and currently working as a contract pilot in China.
+Paul is a commercial pilot living in the Highlands of Scotland.

 He saw his first Nipper at the PFA Rally Cranfield in 1992, the aircraft was G-CORD.
 Fascinated by its small size and simple construction, and excited by that fact it was aerobatic, he set about aiming to buy one.
 The 1994 ‘Pilot’ magazine flight test of the same aircraft, by the late Peter Underhill, further motivated him to achieve this!